dgmdevelopment/win10debloater/README.md

 This is a fork of Chris Titus Tech's win10script repo.
 I have and will be making some modifications for my own use.
 Please read before using.

-This is the Ultimate Windows 10 Script from a creation from multiple debloat scripts and gists from github.
-I also added Chocolatey and other tools to the script that I install on every machine.
+This is the Ultimate Windows 10 Debloater Script from a creation of multiple debloat scripts and gists from github.

-## My Additions
+## CTT Additions

 - Dark Mode
 - One Command to launch and run